lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - 5 oranges
 - "50 steps should be more than enough"

-### Clocking in & out

-- Terminals are in Security & Laboratory rooms (and also the office?)
-- Terminal password starts with "S"
+### Terminals

+- Terminals exist in Security, Laboratory, Shelter, and Office
+- The computer network is called "BLACKBRIDGE"
+- Email is only accessible via the terminal in the Office
+- Data transfers from Synka?

 ### Boudoir